hyajam/jabs/README.md

  2. Ghost protocol
  3. PBFT
  4. Casper FFG
+ 5. IOTA Tangle
+ 6. Nakamoto Heaviest-Chain

 ## Roadmap ##

 - [x] Add new block mining process that can support adjustable difficulty.
 - [x] Add multiple loggers and scenarios in main class.
 - [ ] Add detailed comparison with other simulators in README.md.
-- [ ] Add new network latency stats that has countries instead of continents.
+- [x] Add new network latency stats that has countries instead of continents.
 - [ ] Add events for network churn.
 - [ ] Exploring possible multithreading options.
 - [ ] Add new consensus algorithms: